humberto-ortiz/megaprobe-lab/content/louis.md

 # Weekly Updates

 ## Predicting cancer outcome using kmer differential expression

+### Week 11-14 (1-20/April)
+-Ran using duplicates of my own files (test) in order to have multilple samples of each condition (seems fine) -Ran using no duplicates (using test files).
+(This also seems fine, checked hashcounts and output fasta file) -Running diffhash with real data
+-Looking into a tool used in kevlar for converting reads to kmers and substractic kmer's from the reference genome (this may make running diffhash faster by eliminating not novel data)

+### Week 9-10 (10-31/March)
+-Was trying to use kevlar
+-Currently using Sanquises version of diffhash -Created a subset of my data fot testing diffhash

 ### Week 8 (3-8/March)
 -Converted bam files to fastq